amikael/HELFI/CITING.md

 ## The In-House Version of the Alignment Database

-The in-house version of the alignment database was first included to a proprietary Scaffold Corpus.
-The Finnish Analytical Bible Concordance Project of Aika[media] used the Scaffold Corpus to produce a handbook:
+The in-house version of the alignment database was first included to a proprietary Scaffold Corpus inside the Finnish Analytical Bible Concordance Project of Aika[media] Oy.
+After the Scaffold Corpus was ready, the publisher used it to produce the handbook in a few months:

 > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
 (1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.